zhaber/ng-bootstrap-datetimepicker/README.md

  * `date-options` attribute.
   	_(Default: {})_ :
-   Options for datepicker in JSON format
+   Options for datepicker in JSON format.
+E.g. minDate and maxDate, which define the minimum and maximum available date and time.

  * `hour-step` <i class="icon-eye-open"></i>
  	_(Defaults: 1)_ :